surma/surma.dev/content/things/js-to-asc.md

 But there’s more: The Typed Arrays in AssemblyScript (`Uint8Array`, `Float32Array`, ...) offer the same API as they do on the platform, meaning they are merely a view onto an underlying `ArrayBuffer`.
 This is good in that the API design is familiar and battle-tested, but due to the lack of high-level optimizations, this means that every access to a field on the Typed Array (like `myFloatArray[23]`) needs to access memory twice: Once to load the pointer to the underlying `ArrayBuffer` of this specific array, and another to load the value at the right offset.
 V8, as it can tell that you are accessing the Typed Array but never the underlying buffer, is most likely able to optimize the entire data structure so that you can read  values with a single memory access.

 For that reason, AssemblyScript provides `StaticArray<T>`, which is mostly equivalent to an `Array<T>` except that it can’t grow.
-With a fixed length, there is no need keep the Array entity separate from the memory the values are stored in, removing that indirection.
+With a fixed length, there is no need to keep the Array entity separate from the memory the values are stored in, removing that indirection.

 I applied both these optimizations to my “naïve port” and measured again: